Browns QB Deshaun Watson settles for 11-game suspension - WHIZ News

 Two separate grand juries in Texas declined to indict Watson, who has denied any wrongdoing.
 He recently settled 23 of 24 lawsuits.

-For now, the suspension ends months of speculation about whether Watson would play in 2022 for the Browns, who outbid several other teams, traded three first-round draft picks to the Texans in March and signed the QB to a five-year, $230 million contract.
+For now, the suspension ends months of speculation about whether Watson would play in 2022 for the Browns, who outbid several other teams, traded three first-round draft picks to the Texans in March and signed the QB to a five-year contract.

 Watson’s case sparked strong opinions while raising questions about the league’s handling of player discipline and its spotty record of supporting women.